 A multi-cloud approach is one in which a business uses more than one cloud platform or application, each for a specific purpose.
-This includes cloud storage platforms, applications like Slack, productivity suites like Office 365 or Google Workspace, and other services including Amazon Web Services and Microsoft Azure.
+This includes the best cloud storage platforms, applications like Slack, productivity suites like Microsoft 365 or Google Workspace, and other services including Amazon Web Services and Microsoft Azure.

 Why do businesses use multi-cloud environments?

 Most businesses adopt a multi-cloud approach because no single, perfect solution is known to them (or even likely to exist).
 To understand why, let’s take a closer look at cloud computing in general.

 Cloud computing can be divided into three main categories: infrastructure as a service (IaaS); platform as a service (PaaS); and software as a service (SaaS).

 IaaS, the most basic level, provides a nearly empty virtual environment for businesses to build custom solutions.
 It’s theoretically possible to build a single solution that addresses all aspects of a business’s operations, but it would be extraordinarily complex, costly, and difficult to maintain.

 Unable or unwilling to invest in such a huge undertaking, most businesses thus prefer to use a combination of IaaS, PaaS, and SaaS to meet business objectives.
 PaaS and SaaS providers offer lower-level solutions: platforms dedicated to a particular objective and software that responds to specific needs, like communication and collaboration.

 Rather than building everything from the ground up, companies prefer to pick and choose from different cloud solutions, cobbling them together to achieve certain goals, and thus making use of a multi-cloud environment.
 A company that uses Slack for communication, Microsoft 365 for collaboration, Sage for accounting, and Bamboo for human resources and payroll is one that has adopted a multi-cloud approach.